Campbell Fighting Camels baseball: 2019 season

 The 2019 Fighting Camels won both the Big South Conference regular season championship and the Big South Conference baseball tournament at Segra Stadium in Fayetteville, NC which earned them a spot in the Greenville Regional of the 2019 NCAA Division I baseball tournament.
 They defeated local rival North Carolina State 5–4 in game 1 of the regional.
 In the winners' bracket, Game 2, they beat Quinnipiac 9–8 in walk-off fashion.
 They then lost to the East Carolina in the regional finals: 10–2 in game 1 and 12–3 in game 2.
 During the regular season the Fighting Camels went 32–19, 19–7 in conference and had a final overall record of 37–21.
 Following the 2019 season, four players were drafted in the 2019 MLB First Year Player Draft with right handed pitcher Seth Johnson being the first Camel to be selected as a first-round pick.

 Fighting Camels in the NCAA tournament

+The Fighting Camels have made six NCAA tournament appearances.
+The Camels received their first ever at-large bid in the 2021 campaign, being the first Campbell University athletics team to do so.